Getting Started: How to Use AWS S3 Sync for File/Directory Syncing from Local Servers

 • Review and create the user download the access and secret key from the download .csv option and save it in your local system.

-3: Install the AWS CLI and Configure IAM profile
+3: Configure the IAM profile

 aws configure